NASA-PDS/registry/docs/source/user/load1.rst

 For example, many LADEE housekeeping labels are about 45KB.
 Compressed BLOB size is about 5KB.
 For smaller files, such as collection labels, compression rate is about 350% (5.5KB file is compressed to 1.6KB).

-After loading data into Elasticsearch, you can extract original labels by running Registry Manager tool:
+After loading data into OpenSearch, you can extract original labels by running Registry Manager tool:

 .. code-block:: python